 - By itself this Bill would make little difference to the fortunes of rural areas because it is largely focused on setting up new frameworks for policy.
-Assuming it is passed, what will make the difference is how the new powers it creates are used. - Our briefing focuses on the major challenges to the levelling up of rural areas, also including a factual outline of the Bill's key objectives.
+Assuming it is passed, what will make the difference is how the new powers it creates are used. - Our briefing focuses on the major challenges to the levelling up of rural areas, also including a factual outline of the Bill's key objectives and some consideration of pending amendments.